Photo Essay: Excavating the “Everyday Past” in Cambodia

 Schoolchildren stand around an archaeological dig site listening to an archaeologist.

 Archaeologist Pov Suy speaks about the archaeological work to students and community members at Baset village in 2022.
-This image was not created using Generative AI.
 Photo Credit: Alison Carter

 — By Alison Carter, assistant professor, Department of Anthropology, for the Office of the Vice President of Research and Innovation